bjrhodes/rhodes-and-rhodes-invitational/src/content/fixtures/goolastump-beaminster.md

 ## Local Area

 Beaminster is a beautiful market town with excellent pubs and restaurants.
 The area is perfect for a weekend getaway, with the Jurassic Coast just a short drive away.

+## What to Bring

+- Tournament-legal discs
+- Plenty of water
+- Weather-appropriate clothing
+- Positive attitude!